 Inspired by the plight of Teresita in Sao Paulo Zoo

 Junia Machado's interest in elephants was inspired when she was eight years old.
 She began to take photographs of elephants in 2005 to call attention to their plight.
 When Junia saw Teresita in São Paulo Zoo some years ago, she made up her mind to take action for elephants and contacted ElephantVoices.
-Since then she has built up a network of people volunteering time and energy for elephants.
+Since then she has built up and maintained a network of people volunteering time and energy for elephants.

 Together with co-volunteer Ana Zinger in Rio de Janeiro and Ticiana Carneiro in São Paulo she started blogging on ElephantVoices Brasil in 2010 and then launched ElephantVoices Brasil on Facebook.
 Many other volunteers have been involved over the years.
 In addition to news related to captive elephants in Brasil, and hand-picked news from around the world, Junia and her Brazilian team post material and news from ElephantVoices.org and ElephantVoices on Facebook, all translated into Portuguese.

-In 2014 Junia took the position as CEO of Santuário de Elefantes Brasil - working closely with Scott and Kat Blais in Global Sanctuary for Elephants for the establishment and further development of the elephant sanctuary in Chapada dos Guimarães.
+In 2014 Junia took the position as CEO of Santuário de Elefantes Brasil - working closely with Scott and Kat Blais in Global Sanctuary for Elephants for the establishment and further development of the elephant sanctuary established in Chapada dos Guimarães.